 Tremendous flexibility, with a large number of delivery and acquisition options, and we offer perpetual rights for most titles.

-Top-quality content—DDA includes more than 500 content partners including Sony Pictures Classics*, FILM PLATFORM*, The Cinema Guild, Monument Releasing, Shout!
-Factory, Oscilloscope, Global Lens, Third World Newsreel, Flicker Alley, PBS, BBC, Bloomberg, CRM Learning, CBS, Kantola, Medcom, National Geographic, Opus Arte, Royal Anthropological Institute, First Run Features*, and many more.
+Top-quality content—DDA includes more than 500 content partners including Sony Pictures Classics*, FILM PLATFORM*, The Cinema Guild, A+E Networks’ HISTORY®, Monument Releasing, Oscilloscope, Global Lens, Third World Newsreel, Flicker Alley, PBS, BBC, Bloomberg, CRM Learning, CBS, Kantola Productions, National Geographic, Opus Arte, Royal Anthropological Institute, First Run Features*, First Pond Entertainment, Springer Nature, The Economist, WSJ and many more.

 How does Alexander Street’s DDA program work?